flutter/flutter-intellij/testing.md

 * hit the `'debug'` icon to start the app running
 * verify the app appears on the device
 * tap the `'+'` icon on the app
-* verify that the IDE pauses at the breakpoint
+* verify that the IDE pauses at the breakpoint, and that the `Variables` pane has the right value for `_counter`
 * hit resume in the debugger
-* tap the `'+'` icon on the app
-* verify that the IDE pauses at the breakpoint, and that the `Variables` pane has the right value for `_counter`

 ## Hot Reload